 Rande Cook resides with his family in Victoria, where he is inspired by new ideas every day.
 He continues to strive for diversity and originality, and his imaginative pieces push the envelope of contemporary and traditional Northwest Coast art already being pursued by museums and art collectors from around the globe.
 Cook has accumulated a unique combination of 23 years of heritage, knowledge and experience.
 Making the gentle rebel continually pushing boundaries to create beautiful and provocative works challenging audiences to reconsider the role of traditional techniques for contemporary artmaking.

 Today, Cook continues to be involved in his community, culture, preserving Vancouver Island old growth rainforest, and as a public figure.
 He continues to hold his chieftainship and has hosted potlatch ceremonies for his family, celebrating culture and carrying on strong teachings while dedicating time in preserving his cultural roots.
 With knowing where his roots come from, Cook balances advancing his career so he may continue to share with the world his love for the arts and his love for his heritage.

-Rande Cook is currently enrolled in the Master of Fine Arts program at the University of Victoria, completing his MFA as a graduate of Spring 2021.
+Rande Cook has currently completed the Master of Fine Arts program at the University of Victoria, completing his MFA as a graduate of 2021.